 You’re home with your brand new baby.
-You’ve got a sling ready (if you’re not sure yet have a look at our suggestions for newborns), but when can you use it?
+You’ve got a sling ready (if you’re not sure yet have a look at our suggestions for newborns), but how soon can you use a sling after birth?

 I am going to make some assumptions in this article – that your baby was born at term or near to, that neither you or your baby has any additional health needs which might affect carrying, and that you’re only carrying one baby.
-If any of these aren’t true consider getting in touch or booking a consultation, we can help with carrying in less straightforward scenarios, but one to one support can ensure we take into account all of your needs.
+If any of these aren’t true this may affect how soon you can use a sling, so consider getting in touch or booking a consultation.
+We can help with carrying in less straightforward scenarios, but one to one support can ensure we take into account all of your needs.

 I’m also assuming that you haven’t had a caesarean section, as that can present additional challenges.
 This blog will still have relevant advice but we have written specifically about carrying after a caesarean birth which you may want to read too!

-You can carry your baby as soon as you feel able to.
+You can use a sling with your baby after birth as soon as you feel able to.
 When this is will vary from person to person – it could be the day you give birth or it could be several weeks later.

 Your body has just done a lot of hard work growing and birthing a baby, and will be tired.
 Often you will have some amount of physical damage, be it tearing or episiotomy, a separation of the abdominal muscles known as diastatsis recti, or pelvic floor or prolapse issues.
 Even with no physical damage to your body you may have lots of discomfort from the work of labour and birth.
 Only you will know how your body is feeling and what you feel up to doing.